callumcodes/mars-rover-kata/README.md

 * The rover cannot move diagonally, though could be easily implemented.
 * When the rover moves, it moves by one square.

+## Improvements to be made

+* Generator driven property tests, they are worded in a way where this would be simple to slot in
+* The rover should move in 8 directions, or even at any angle.
+* The most efficient pathfinding algorithm is A*, though it's not considered "simple" as per the brief and may be unnecessary since the rover can move to the other side of the map to avoid obstacles.

 ## Running the tests